M31-Capital/Investment_Theses/english/Audius (AUDIO).md

 # Audius (AUDIO)

 * Current Price: $0.37
-* Token Type:	Utility token for staking, music access and payments
+* Token Type:	Utility token for a decentralized music platform (Staking, Access, Payments)
 * Circ.
-Token Supply: 881.4m (80%)
+Token Supply: 881.4m (80.1%)
-* Total Token Supply: 1.1bn
+* Max.
+Token Supply: 1.1bn
-* Market Capitalisation: $304m
+* Market Capitalisation: $326m
+* FDV: $407m
-* Launch: Mainnet: Sept 2019
+* Launch: Sept 2019 (Mainnet)
 * Whitepaper: [Audius Whitepaper](https://whitepaper.audius.co/AudiusWhitepaper.pdf)

 ## Overview

-Audius is a decentralized music streaming platform, that leverages blockchain technology to power distribution of music without the need for an intermediary third party (like a Universal Music, Spotify or Apple Music), directly allowing fans and their artists to interact with each other.
+Audius is a decentralized music streaming platform that leverages blockchain technology to enable the distribution of music without the need for a third party like Universal Music, Spotify, or Apple Music.
+Audius enables artists and their fans to interact with each other directly.

 ## Investment Thesis

-Before diving into Audius and how they are looking to disrupt the music distribution space, we take a look at what the current industry looks like, and why we think we need these kinds of protocols to exist in order to democratize an increasingly gatekept legacy system.
+Audius is existentially disruptive to the music distribution industry which has become almost extortionary to artists, providing minimal value while extracting maximal revenue cuts.
+We evaluate the current state of the music industry to explain how disintermediateing protocols like Audius can democratize an increasingly gatekept legacy system.

 ### Music Distribution is Highly Centralized, and Providers Abuse Power